How will I be contacted about the coronavirus vaccine?

 When you do get contacted to attend you may receive multiple invitations with different options and you can choose where to get your vaccine, if you receive a letter from the national booking service for the large vaccination centres or pharmacy services then you can wait to be contacted by your local GP service if a more local service is more accessible.
 If you’ve already had a vaccine or booked an appointment, then you don’t need to respond.
 You may receive a phone call, email, text message or letter.
 So it’s useful to keep an eye out to make sure you receive the message.
 If your contact details have changed lately, now’s a good time to make sure your GP practice has the most up to date information.

 There’s no time limit for getting vaccinated.
-If you’ve already been contacted about an appointment and haven’t taken it up or you’ve declined, and you’re in one of the top six priority groups then you’re still able to book a vaccine and can either follow the instructions above on booking an appointment.
+If you’ve already been contacted about an appointment and haven’t taken it up or you’ve declined, and you’re in one of the top 9 priority groups then you’re still able to book a vaccine and can either follow the instructions above on booking an appointment, or follow the instructions on any communication you may have received.

 Vaccinations will take place at one of the following settings: